Going organic doesn’t have to break the bank. A few tricks of the trade will help you save money on organic food.

 - Health benefits are amazing, and especially helpful for the vegan diet.
 Cooking with a cast iron skillet actually increases the iron content of food.
 The following research is by Pyroenergen.

-Iron content when raw/Iron content after cooking in iron skillet
+Iron content of raw food per 100 grams/Iron content after cooking in iron skillet

 Applesauce, unsweetened: 0.35mg/7.38mg